-Alexandra Secondary College provides opportunities for Years 9-11 Indonesian and Japanese students, to attend language and culture international tours, for their studied language.
+Alexandra Secondary College provides opportunities for Years 9-11 Japanese students, to attend language and culture international tour.
 Students must be studying or have previously studied the given language in junior levels at the College, to be eligible to participate.
 These tours are offered biennially, on alternate years to the Homestay Program.
 They provide unique experiences which provide lifelong memories, of living and learning in another country.

 The Japan Tour traditionally runs for 16 days and typically visits Tokyo, Kyoto, Nara, Hiroshima and Miyajima Island.
 Enquiries may be directed to Jacki Tossol.

 Homestay Program is a significant highlight for our school community, enriched all the more by some unique cultural performances from our guests.
 Lasting friendships between staff, students and the wider school community have become a truly special benefit from these occurrences, over the years.